 Voice recognition software is an essential tool in almost any medical practice that can assist with medical transcription, direct dictation into electronic health records, and even provide financial advantages due to the rapid speed of dictation and the elimination of expensive typing companies.
 Professional voice recognition systems will help your practice run more smoothly and improve each patient's experience.
 If you're looking for speech recognition software that will meet the needs of a busy medical practice, there are several options on the market to consider.

-The new Dragon Medical Practice Edition 4.1 is voice recognition software that is designed specifically for the medical profession.
-Dragon Medical includes over 60 specialised medical vocabularies that are highly focused on the relevant specialty.
+The new Dragon Medical One is cloud based voice recognition software that is designed specifically for the medical profession.
+Dragon Medical includes over many specialised medical vocabularies that are highly focused on the relevant specialty.
 These specialised vocabularies have a large impact on accuracy and speed.
 This is a highly advanced system based on deep learning and artificial intelligence.
-The Dragon Medical Practice Edition 4 system is faster and more accurate than other systems currently available and even supports a variety of regional accents.
-The newest edition 4 system is even easier to use than the previous editions.
-Dragon Medical has a special feature where it can interact with any medical record software.
+The Dragon Medical One system is faster and more accurate than other systems currently available and even supports a variety of regional accents.
+The newest cloud system is even easier to use than the previous editions.
+Dragon Medical One has a special feature where it can interact with any medical record software.
 That means Australian doctors are able to dictate directly into Genie, Shexie, best practice, medical director, VIP, blue-chip, Gentu, Helix and any other electronic health record program available in this region.
 You can also dictate directly into medical record programs that are hosted on the cloud with Dragon Medical practice edition.
-Dragon Medical does not contact any cloud-based server for speech processing.
-Meeting your data is encrypted and kept locally on your PC.
-In terms of Australian compliance this is a very useful feature.
+Dragon Medical One is encrypted and meets all Australia data compliance regulations for doctors.

-While each system has pros and cons, it's important to note that besides the Dragon Medical Practice Edition 4 system, the others are non-medical and often not very accurate.
-According to TechRadar, Dragon provides the best overall speech recognition on the market.
+While each system has pros and cons, it's important to note that besides the Dragon Medical One system, the others are non-medical and often not very accurate.
+According to TechRadar, Dragon Medical One provides the best overall speech recognition on the market.
 It's extremely accurate and provides a variety of great features.